 The Transverse Abdominis, also known as the TVA, is the muscle layer that is the innermost section of the abdomen, located behind your obliques and abdominal cavity.
 It is composed of muscle fibers that form at the inguinal ligament and rise up to the iliac crest, behind the lower ribs, ending behind the middle of one’s abdomen.
 Its main purpose in the body is to help strengthen the core and provide stability for one’s thoracic (chest) and pelvic area.

 With its location on the body being noted, I next would like to discuss why it is important to train this muscle group properly and effectively.
 The TVA is the muscle that is located behind your abdominal muscles that most people refer to as a 6-pack and it is responsible for preventing your abdomen from protruding.
-The TVA, when strengthened and trained properly, will pull your abdominal muscles inwards, acting like corset – that’s a piece of clothing that wraps tightly around the waist to make the stomach look smaller – and helps prevent that gut look we see in some steroid users who have thick abdominal muscles.
+The TVA, when strengthened and trained properly, will pull your abdominal muscles inwards, acting like a corset – that’s a piece of clothing that wraps tightly around the waist to make the stomach look smaller – and helps prevent that gut look from those with thick abdominal muscles.

 A flat belly with proper transverse abdominis training is often the main goal of most who train this core muscle, as aside from a proper diet and low body fat, training your TVA will help make your stomach and waistline pull inwards and make you look smaller and thinner around the abdominal area.